pytorch/pytorch/docs/source/fx.rst

 Use ``pdb``
 ~~~~~~~~~~~~~
 Invoke ``pdb`` to step into the running program.
 Although the code that
-represents the FX graph is not in any source file, we can still step
+represents the :class:`Graph` is not in any source file, we can still step
 into it manually using ``pdb`` when the forward pass is invoked.

 ::